-People are born with goodness instinct; proper moral education could activate and cultivate human’s inner goodness, and guide them behave in decent ways.
+People are born with goodness instinct; proper moral education could activate and cultivate human’s inner goodness, and guide them to behave in decent ways.

-Hierarchy, order and etiquette (in a family, organization or the whole society) are highly valued, while the power of the ruling class should be restrained.
+Hierarchy, order, and etiquette (in a family, organization, or the whole society) are highly valued, while the power of the ruling class should be restrained.

 Intelligent people should try and participate in politics, they are responsible for the prosperity of their country.